 }

 Local validation is insufficient without deterministic CI enforcement.
-A seed script bridges the gap between schema defaults, CI secrets, and runtime execution, ensuring that environment injection order remains predictable across ephemeral runners.
+A seed script bridges schema defaults, CI secrets, and runtime so injection order stays predictable on ephemeral runners.
+Tie rotated or expired credentials into this gate using the lifecycle hooks in local secret vaults and rotation.

 for key in $(jq -r '.required[]' env-schema.json); do